- 10 minutes to read

 Example of usage in the LDAP Adapter:

-This will bind to logical department HQ.
+This binds to the logical department HQ.
 The HQ OU must exist in your LDAP Catalog for this query to succeed.

 Note

-You must explicitly write OU= as part of the value (right hand side of =).
-This is due to the fact that an OU in the catalog does not necessarily be an OU object.
-Other potentially valid examples of usage is OU=”CN=Developers”
+You must explicitly write OU= as part of the value (right-hand side of =).
+This is because an OU in the catalog does not necessarily have to be an OU object.
+Other valid examples include OU="CN=Developers".

-The required attribute DC provides information on domain component to bind to.
+The required attribute DC provides information on the domain component to bind to.
 For more information: http://technet.microsoft.com/en-us/library/cc977992.aspx

 This is the top level of your LDAP tree.

-Example of usage in the LDAP Adapter: This query will search from the top of the tree and traverse all nodes due to the searchScope option.
+Example of usage in the LDAP Adapter: This query searches from the top of the tree and traverses all nodes due to the searchScope option.

-9.2.3.4 searchScope The depth of the tree to traverse during search.
-Valid values are:
+The searchScope attribute sets the depth of the tree to traverse during search.
+Valid values:

 • Base